Thunder-Blaze/NewTab-Overdrive/README.md

 ### Extra (Useful Packages)
 - **Prettier**: Formats the code in same manner for all contributors
 - **Eslint**: Linting checks for potential issues and vulnerabilities

+### My Custom Made Package
+- **@thunderblaze/generate-spotify-token**: A Package that will help you create and cache the spotify token generated from your credentials until the token expires.

 ### APIs & Services